Transnet-Phelophepa healthcare train

 The trains also house special coaches for education, where members of the local communities can participate in classes on general health issues such as nutrition, hygiene and dental health.
 More specialist services have been introduced, including diabetes prevention, hypertension and cancer screening.

 The result of the broad reach of Phelophepa is better awareness of common health issues within these remote and often poorly educated communities.
 There is an increased likelihood of people presenting for examination, and consequently more chance that patients can receive appropriate treatment.
 Ultimately the outcomes of Phelophepa are driven by the focus on ‘good, clean health’.
 Health inspires productivity, productivity generates growth and growth inspires prosperity.

 Since the first train started its journey more than 20 years ago, the trains have touched the lives of approximately 12 million people, dispensed more than half a million pairs of spectacles and provided medication to over 650,000 people.
 Since the trains’ inception, more than 15,000 volunteers have participated in a basic healthcare education programme, and over three million people have participated in HIV/AIDS and first aid training.
-On average, the Phelophepa I and Phelophepa II trains reach more than 375,000 people a year and serves as a training opportunity for student doctors and nurses and job opportunity for hundreds of unemployed or retired health professionals.
+In 2018 the Phelophepa I and Phelophepa II trains reached more than 460’000 patients.
+On average the trains serves as a training opportunity for student doctors and nurses and a job opportunity for hundreds of unemployed or retired health professionals.